moby/moby/man/docker-create.1.md

    Bind mount a volume (e.g., from the host: -v /host:/container, from Docker: -v /container)

 **--volume-driver**=""
-   Optional volume driver for the container
+   Container's volume driver.
+This driver creates volumes specified either from a Dockerfile's `VOLUME` instruction or from the `docker run -v` flag.

-   If the container has a volume either from the `VOLUME` instruction in a Dockerfile or the `-v` flag, a driver can be specified to create the volumes with.
    See **docker-volume-create(1)** for full details.

 **--volumes-from**=[]
    Mount volumes from the specified container(s)